-The notes on pages 40 to 64 form an integral part of these financial statements.
+The notes on pages 58 to 84 form an integral part of these consolidated financial statements.

-Notes to the financial statements for the year ended 31 December 2016
+Notes to the financial statements for the year ended 31 December 2017

-1. General information
+1. General Information

 Kambi Group plc is the Group's ultimate parent company and is incorporated and domiciled in Malta.
-Its registered office and principal place of business is Level 3, Quantum House, Abate Rigord Street, Ta' Xbiex, XBX1120 Malta.
+Its registered office and principal place of business is 3rd Floor, 75, Quantum House, Abate Rigord Street, Ta' Xbiex, XBX1120 Malta.
 The principal activity of Kambi Group plc and its subsidiaries (the Group) is the provision of managed sports betting services.